dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 Variant call files for all segments have been generated and stored in `./data/ivar/consensus/`

-### Step 18: Converting variant files from .tsv to vcf (Variant Call Format) - needed in downstream steps
+### Step 18: Converting variant files from tsv to vcf (Variant Call Format) - needed in downstream steps
 The standard used often for reporting and analysing variant calls is [**`Variant Call Format`**](https://samtools.github.io/hts-specs/VCFv4.1.pdf) in short **`VCF`**
 We will therefore convert our variant `TSV` to `VCF`.
 Below we use a python script to perform this: `python3 ./scripts/ivar_variants_to_vcf.py`
 ```